 Frequently Asked Questions

-These are some of the most frequently asked questions by our customers.
+These are some of the most frequently asked questions by our clients.
 You can also see our “Tips” page which provides answers to a lot of questions asked by our clients to our designers.
 Should you have other queries you wish answered please feel free to call 02 9971 8802 or email us using one of the contact forms on our website.

 Do your products come with a warranty?